cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC... your_email@example.com
 ```

-Be aware that maintaining your router's private key can be a security risk.
-If you lose this private key, you'll lose access to the server.
-You should keep it in a safe place and not share it with anyone.
+Keep your private key safe and do not share it with anyone.

 Repeat the same process for every user you want to create.
-In my case, I repeated the process for the `git` user.
-You can use the same private key with many users if you want, but I consider this a security risk.

 ### 3. Create `users.nix` in `/etc/nixos/modules/`

-Access the server via SSH using the user `root` and the `password` defined during the installation in the [part 1](/article/diy-linux-router-part-1-initial-setup) of this tutorial and do as follows:
+Access the server via SSH using the user `root` and the `password` defined during the installation in [part 1](/article/diy-linux-router-part-1-initial-setup) of this tutorial and do as follows:

 Create your users.
 Replace the `authorization.keys` with the one generated above as `~/.ssh/router.pub`.